 For historical reconstructions (1990-2015) LC maps will be generated by backward-propagation of detailed spatio-temporal information through a "reversed" (in time) change-detection-based procedure.
 The first map of the historical series of regional products is derived from the rescaling at 30m of the related portion of the subcontinental "static" map at 10m obtained as output of the classification step (after the fusion step) of the processing chain.
-The backward HRLC maps production is then based on the following steps: i) production of a LC change map for each year; and ii) production of the 5-year LC maps after the analysis of the related yearly LC change maps.
+The backward HRLC maps production is then based on the following steps: i) production of the 5-year LC maps; and ii) production of the LC change map for each year after the analysis of couples of 5-year LC-maps, ii) refinement of the 5-year LC maps according to change probability information.